kiselevskaya/Bioinformatics/finding_hidden_messages_in_DNA/README.md

     computing_frequencies(text, k)
         Initialises every element in the frequency array to zero (4k operations).
         Slides through the text and for each k-mer pattern that encountered, adds 1 to the value of the frequency array corresponding to pattern
-        The output is a frequency array as a list.
+        The output is a frequency array as a list where index corresponds to pattern number.